SModelS/smodels.github.io/docs/ListOfAnalyses210.md

 <a name='A1'>(1)</a> ''Home-grown'' result, i.e. produced by SModelS collaboration, using recasting tools like MadAnalysis5 or CheckMATE.

-<a name='A2'>(2)</a> Please note that by default we discard zeroes-only results from FastLim.
-To remain firmly conservative, we consider efficiencies with relative statistical uncertainties > 25% to be zero.

-<a name='A3'>(3)</a> Aggregated result; the results are the public ones, but aggregation is done by the SModelS collaboration.
+<a name='A2'>(2)</a> Aggregated result; the results are the public ones, but aggregation is done by the SModelS collaboration.

-<a name='A4'>(4)</a> Expected upper limits ('exp.
+<a name='A3'>(3)</a> Expected upper limits ('exp.
 ULs'): Can be used to compute a crude approximation of a likelihood, modelled as a truncated Gaussian.

-<a name='A5'>(5)</a> Likelihood information for combination of signal regions ('SR comb.'): 'cov' = a covariance matrix for a simplified likelihood. 'json' = full likelihoods as pyhf json files.
+<a name='A4'>(4)</a> Likelihood information for combination of signal regions ('SR comb.'): 'cov' = a covariance matrix for a simplified likelihood. 'json' = full likelihoods as pyhf json files.

-This page was created Thu May  6 20:23:00 2021.
+This page was created Tue May 11 12:36:53 2021.